 Observing a Mysore Class

 When starting an Ashtanga Yoga practice, it is recommended that one commence in a Mysore Class from the very beginning.
 The best way to answer any questions about the Mysore practice and how it works is to come and observe a class for half an hour or so.
 Most questions are answered by observing the class, and then anything unanswered can be discussed with the teacher.
-All our teachers have learned Ashtanga Yoga using this method and we have great faith in the results gained from its proper practice.
+All our teachers have learned Ashtanga Yoga using this method and we have great faith in the results of its practice.

 Your First Mysore Practice